 The purpose-performance connection: how to build high-performing teams

-In this article, we’ve tapped into the expertise of one of our much-loved external experts Ami Summers – director and lead coach at Craft Coaching and Development – who shares her insights and experience in building high-performing teams and the profound connection between purpose and performance.
+In this article, we’ve tapped into the expertise of one of our much-loved external experts Ami Summers, director and lead coach at Craft Coaching and Development, who shares her insights and experience in building high-performing teams and the profound connection between purpose and performance.

 Purpose is a competitive advantage

 However, in company cultures where purpose is inconsistent or uninspiring, it can serve as a major roadblock to aligning employees and organisational culture.
-Research by Gallup in the USA has shown that only 2 in 10 employees feel connected to their organisation’s culture.
+Research by Gallup in the USA has shown that only two in 10 employees feel connected to their organisation’s culture.

 Mindset is the cornerstone of high-performance